 The Company's Asset Liability Management (ALM) strategy has been designed to mitigate interest rate risks with close matching of asset cash flows and insurance contract obligations.
 Products with similar risk characteristics are grouped together to ensure an effective aggregation and management of the Company's ALM positions.
 Asset portfolios backing liabilities are segmented to align with the duration and other characteristics (for example, liquidity) of contract liabilities.
+The main exception to this matching strategy is the defined benefit pension schemes where a high proportion of equities are used to back the long-term liabilities.

-For insurance subsidiaries which write long duration business such as annuities, the overall Solvency II balance sheet has a greater sensitivity to changes in interest rates.
-This is because falls in interest rates lead to increases in the risk margin and SCR with a more limited impact on the value of surplus assets which are generally invested at shorter effective durations.
+For insurance subsidiaries which write long duration business such as annuities, the overall Solvency II capital ratio has a greater sensitivity to changes in interest rates.
+This is because falls in interest rates lead to increases in the risk margin and SCR (neither of which are stressed in the SCR calculation itself in accordance with the rules of Solvency II) with a more limited impact on the value of surplus assets which are generally invested at shorter effective durations.